Skip to content

 Connecting flights break up long journeys from the departure country to the final destination.
 They are typically shorter flights covering a smaller portion of the overall journey.

-Connecting flights are often called layovers or a stopovers, but there’s a difference between these 2 terms.
+Connecting flights are often called a layover or a stopover, but there’s a difference between these 2 terms.

 The difference between a layover and a stopover